emarekica/seminarski-algebra/README.md

 **Algebra Front-end Developer Course 2021 - final project**

-This is a final project for forementioned educational program.
+This is the final project for the forementioned educational program.
 ___

 ## Technologies